 - National identity, pension, social security, or health care numbers

 - Any other information which is defined as sensitive personal data/information under applicable law

-For any page of your website the collects and stores sensitive personal information, your site must be hosted on a secure server that uses SSL (https).
+For any page of your website that collects and stores sensitive personal information, your site must be hosted on a secure server that uses SSL (https).
 In addition, participants must clearly post their terms for opting-in and opting-out of saving payment instruments for future purchases, as applicable.